 Supporting energy sector reform in Ukraine

-In the context of the OECD-Ukraine Action Plan, the OECD supports energy sector reforms in Ukraine, focusing on competition, investment, responsible business conduct, anti-corruption and corporate governance of state-owned enterprises (SOEs).
-The project encompasses a mix of analytical and capacity-building activities to ensure relevance and support to Ukrainian institutions in reforming the energy sector.
-The project will run until December 2021 and is financed by the Government of Norway.
+Carried out in the context of the OECD-Ukraine Action Plan, the project encompasses a mix of analytical and capacity-building activities to ensure relevance and support to Ukrainian institutions in reforming the energy sector.
+The project will run from January 2019 until December 2021.
+It is implemented with the financial support of the Government of Norway.

 Mr. Andreas Schaal, Director of OECD Global Relations and Mr. Tor Martin Møller, Deputy Director, Section for Russia, Eurasia and Regional Cooperation, Norwegian Ministry of Foreign Affairs

-This publication is the first important output of a wider energy sector reform project.
-It provides a review of SOE Reform in the Hydrocarbons sector in Ukraine, looking at the Corporate Governance of Naftogaz as a case study, and puts forward 16 detailed recommendations in line with the OECD Guidelines on Corporate Governance of SOEs.
+This publication is the first important output of the energy sector reform project.
+It provides a review of SOE Reform in the Hydrocarbons sector in Ukraine, looking at the Corporate Governance of Naftogaz as a case study, and puts forward 16 detailed recommendations in line with the OECD Guidelines on Corporate Governance of SOEs (2015).

 OECD standards & benchmarking